evrenvarol/outlook-taskboard/README.md

 ### Supported platforms
 Tested with Outlook 2013 and 2016 running on Windows 7/8.1/10.

-It may also work with earlier Outlook versions, and possibly with Windows 7.

 The taskboard can also be opened in Internet Explorer.
 Due to limitations with ActiveX controls, only Internet Explorer 9/10 and 11 are supported.

 ## Basic Setup